Jisto729/KNN_project_InterObject3D/README.md

 **Note:** The starting directory is considered to be `Minkowski/training`.

-The `run_stat.py` script generates modified files from the raw ScanNet or SemanticKITTI datasets.
+The `run_stat.py` script generates modified files from the SemanticKITTI datasets.
 For this to work, you need to place the raw dataset into the corresponding directory:
 * `data_preparation/dataset/kitti/`
-* `data_preparation/dataset/scannet/`

 You can then generate these files by running the following commands: